schubertmc/ColorCoding/README.md

 # Contributions

 # Help and Support
+This add-on is still under development.
 Please report any bug reports or feature requests.

-## IMPORTANT
-Please note that this add-on is still under development.